-Cash Equivalents - The Company considers all highly liquid instruments with an original maturity of three months or less to be cash equivalents.
+Cash and Cash Equivalents - The Company considers all highly liquid instruments with an original maturity of three months or less to be cash equivalents.
 Amounts receivable from credit card issuers are typically converted to cash within two days to four days of the original sales transaction and are considered to be cash equivalents.

 Cash and cash equivalents are maintained with multiple financial institutions.
 Generally, these deposits may be redeemed upon demand and are maintained with financial institutions with reputable credit and therefore bear minimal credit risk.
 The Company holds cash and cash equivalents at financial institutions in excess of amounts covered by the Federal Depository Insurance Corporation (the "FDIC") and sometimes invests excess cash in money market funds not insured by the FDIC.
+The Company periodically assesses the credit risk associated with these financial institutions and believes that the risk of loss is minimal.

-Accounts Receivable - Accounts receivable consists primarily of third party gift card receivables, third party delivery partner receivables, trade receivables due from franchisees for royalties, and tenant improvement allowances.
-At the end of 2020, there was approximately \$7.6 million of gift cards in transit in accounts receivable related to gift cards that were sold by third party retailers compared to \$13.3 million at the end of 2019.
-At the end of 2020, there was also approximately \$4 million related to third party delivery partners in accounts receivable compared to \$1.2 million at the end of 2019.
+Accounts Receivable, Net - Accounts receivable, net consists primarily of third party gift card receivables, third party delivery partner receivables, trade receivables due from franchisees for royalties and advertising fund contributions, and tenant improvement allowances.
+At the end of 2021, there was approximately \$10.9 million of gift card receivables in accounts receivable related to gift cards that were sold by third party retailers compared to \$7.6 million at the end of 2020.
+At the end of

+2021, there was also approximately \$3.0 million related to third party delivery partners in accounts receivable compared to approximately \$4.0 million at the end of 2020.

-Inventories - Inventories consist of food, beverages, and supplies valued at the lower of cost (first-in, first-out method) or net realizable valueAt the end of 2020 and 2019, food and beverage inventories were \$6.8 million and \$8.1 million, and supplies inventories were \$17.0 million and \$18.3 million.
+Inventories - Inventories consist of food, beverages, and supplies valued at the lower of cost (first-in, first-out method) or net realizable valueAt the end of 2021 and 2020, food and beverage inventories were \$8.7 million and \$6.8 million, respectively, and supplies inventories were \$16.4 million and \$17.0 million, respectively.

-Property and Equipment - Property and equipment are recorded at cost.
+Property and Equipment, Net- Property and equipment are recorded at cost.
 Expenditures for major additions and improvements are capitalized and minor replacements, maintenance, and repairs are expensed as incurred.
 Depreciation is computed on the straight-line method based on the shorter of the estimated useful lives or the terms of the underlying leases of the related assets.
 Interest incurred on funds used to construct Company-owned restaurants is capitalized and amortized over the estimated useful life of the related assets.